CMUSurgicalMechatronicsLab/Heart_Lander_recurrent/README.md

 Control Interface: To manage the actuators, load cells, and integrate real-time feedback.

 Data Acquisition and Logging: For capturing and storing experimental data during tests.

+## How to connect
+Follow the instructions in the figure.
+Each motor needs to be connected to an ESP32.
+One motor has already been replaced, and the other two will need to be replaced later.

 ## Contact
 ywang779@jh.edu